FAIR-by-Design-Methodology/FAIR-by-Design_ToT/Templates/Feedback/training_feedback_template.md

 # Training Evaluation Form
 In Skills4EOSC we strive to provide high quality training and continuous improve our training activities.
-To be able to achive that your feedback is very important to us.
+To be able to achieve that your feedback is very important to us.

-Please take a moment of your time to fillout the evaluation of the [insert training title].
+Please take a moment of your time to fill out the evaluation of the [insert training title].
 It will only take a minute.

 ## Training rating
 Overall, the training provided was